Picovoice/porcupine/README.md

 #### Binding

-[PorcupineManager](/binding/ios/PorcupineManager.swift) class manages all activities related to creating an input audio stream, feeding it into Porcupine's library, and invoking a user-provided detection callback.
-The class can be initialized as below
+The [PorcupineManager](/binding/ios/PorcupineManager.swift) class manages all activities related to creating an input audio stream, feeding it into Porcupine's library, and invoking a user-provided detection callback.
+The class can be initialized as below:

 ```swift
 let modelFilePath: String = ... // It is available at lib/common/porcupine_params.pv